 This air fryer blackened mahi mahi is one of my favorite ways to cook fish.
-It’s quick, full of flavor, and the air fryer gives it a perfectly crispy outside while keeping the inside tender and flaky.
+It’s fast, full of flavor, and you only need a handful of spices to make it happen.

 Why You’ll Love This Recipe